Osan-Omayuku/GazeTrackingRCcarCode/README.md

-_🚀 Quick note: I'm looking for job opportunities as a software developer, for exciting projects in ambitious companies.
-Anywhere in the world.
-Send me an email!_
+_🚀 Quick note: I'm looking for job opportunities as a software developer, for exciting projects in ambitious companies in the United States.
+Send me an email!_:oomayuku@purdue.edu

 ## Installation